 - Motivating Skills: Motivating library staff is crucial for maintaining a productive and engaged team.
 Effective LIS professionals inspire their colleagues to excel in their roles, recognizing and appreciating their contributions.
 Motivation creates a positive work environment, boosting employee morale and overall productivity.

 The ICT environment has transformed the roles and responsibilities of library professionals.
-To thrive in this digital era, library professionals must possess a diverse set of core skills, encompassing communication, technical expertise, leadership, time management, user orientation, collection development, managerial abilities, interpersonal proficiency, ICT literacy, and motivation.
+To thrive in this digital era, library professionals must possess diverse core skills, encompassing communication, technical expertise, leadership, time management, user orientation, collection development, managerial abilities, interpersonal proficiency, ICT literacy, and motivation.
 By continuously developing and enhancing these skills, library professionals can adapt to changing demands and provide exemplary services in the digital age.

 Reference Article: